-Master of Science in Administration Educational Leadership Specialty
+Master of Science Educational Leadership

-The education faculty of Madonna University is committed to the development of educational leaders in a program responsive to the student's professional and personal goals and collaborative with public and private educational institutions.
+The Education faculty of Madonna University is committed to the development of educational leaders in a program responsive to the student's professional and personal goals and collaborative with public and private educational institutions.
 It subscribes to the view that educational leadership is manifest in a number of roles beyond that of administrator and that institutions are best served by a broad base of staff with leadership abilities.

 The graduate faculty, composed of both professors of education and practicing administrators, defines educational leadership as those activities, responsibilities, and processes which enhance the moral, intellectual, and social development of students through the effective organization of human resources and application of sound administrative practice.
-Because leadership competencies cannot be gained or evaluated solely within the college classroom, learning experiences include activities in the work place, in particular a supervised internship or project in an educational setting.
+Because leadership competencies cannot be gained or evaluated solely within the college classroom, learning experiences include activities in the work place, in particular a supervised internship in an educational setting.

-The Master of Science in Administration with a specialty in educational leadership is designed to meet the need for leaders in diverse educational settings, who will not only be effective managers but also enlightened educators and instructional leaders.
-This fundamental educational approach enables the leader not only to manage effectively but also to manage with a compelling vision of the future.
+The Master of Science in educational leadership is designed to meet the need for leaders in diverse educational settings, who will not only be effective managers but also enlightened educators and instructional leaders.
+This fundamental educational approach enables the leader to manage with optimal skills and with a compelling vision of the future.
 The program seeks to develop educational leaders who: